jet/equinox/DOCUMENTATION.md

 ## Wouldn't it be nice - `Equinox.Cosmos`:

+- Enable snapshots to be stored outside of the main collection in `Equinox.Cosmos` see [#61](https://github.com/jet/equinox/issues/61)
 - Multiple writers support for `u`nfolds (at present a `sync` completely replaces the unfolds in the Tip; this will be extended by having the stored proc maintain the union of the unfolds in play (both for semi-related services and for blue/green deploy scenarios); TBD how we decide when a union that's no longer in use gets removed)
 - performance improvements in loading logic
 - `_etag`-based consistency checks?